-These matters have presented Dalriada with several challenges around governance.
+As you will be aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed on 13 June 2013 as trustee to the Scheme by TPR to protect the interests of its membership, amid concerns that the Scheme was not being properly run and that it was being used as a vehicle for pension liberation.
+Whilst the previous trustees were not removed by TPR, Dalriada was appointed with exclusive powers, meaning Dalriada is effectively the sole trustee of the Scheme.
+This has presented Dalriada with several challenges around governance.
 Nevertheless, this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.